Further eligibility clarification

 How do I schedule the examinations?

 Once you are ready to take the examination, please visit schedule.psiexams.com to locate a testing facility in your area and schedule your exam.

 Experience Requirement FAQs

-An important component of this fellowship program is to increase the amount of financial education and counseling services available to military members, and to ensure that certificants have a significant amount of financial counseling and/or financial education experience.
+An important component of this fellowship program is to increase the amount of financial education and counseling services available to military members and to ensure that certificants have a significant amount of financial counseling and/or financial education experience.
 To that end, all fellowship recipients will be required to complete up to 1,000 experience hours.
-Those with previous educational and/or work experience in finance or counseling (or a related field) may be assigned fewer experience hours than those having no previous experience.
 Because scholarship awardees are located around the world, specific placement is not provided.
 There may be some virtual opportunities, but due to the nature of this work, most experience will likely be face-to-face.

 What type of work can count toward the experience hour requirement?